pypeit/PypeIt/doc/tutorials/nirspec_high_howto.rst

-In the call above, we are using the ``-m`` flag to identify that there are multiple orders in this wavelength solution, the ``-s`` flag to indicate that there is an existing solution we want to edit, and the ``--slits`` flag, along with the list of orders (zero-indexed, with no spaces in between) to indicate which we want to edit.
-The IDs should match those from the :ref:`pypeit_chk_wavecalib` script output.
+In the call above, we are using the ``-m`` flag to identify that there are multiple orders in this wavelength solution, the ``-s`` flag to indicate that there is an existing solution we want to edit, and the ``--slits`` flag, along with the list of orders (zero-indexed, with no spaces in between, e.g., [3,4,5]) to indicate which we want to edit.
+The IDs should match those from the
+:ref:`pypeit_chk_wavecalib` script output.
 To check all of the orders and produce a reference set of line IDs that can be used as an ``arxiv``, use ``--slits all``.

 The user will then be shown a :ref:`pypeit_identify` GUI, with which they can identify any missed lines, corrected misidentified lines, or clear all lines and start the identification in the order from the beginning.
 A detailed walkthrough of how to use :ref:`pypeit_identify` is given below.
-The procedure for a single order is also documented in :ref:`pypeit_identify` and a helpful reference of useful commands can be called at any time from the gui by pressing the ``?`` key.
+The procedure for a single order is also documented in :ref:`pypeit_identify` and a helpful reference of useful commands can be called at any time from the gui by pressing the ``?`` key and inspecting the terminal from which the ``pypeit_identify`` script was launched.
 Pressing the ``q`` key will complete the identification in the order and continue to the next one.

 Once the selected orders are corrected, the user will be guided through a dialog for saving the wavelength solution.
 The dialog is further detailed below.